Visitor parking permits

 Book of 10 one-hour vouchers - Can be activated in single or multi-hour blocks.

-Half Day (5hr) permit - Once activated, this voucher is valid to a specific vehicle for five hours.
+Half day (five hour) permit - Once activated, this voucher is valid to a specific vehicle for five hours.
 You cannot save or carry over hours which are not used, nor can you transfer permit permission to a different vehicle after the voucher has been activated.

-1 Week permit - Once activated, this voucher is valid for a specific vehicle for one week (based on controlled permit zones operating times).
+One week permit - Once activated, this voucher is valid for a specific vehicle for one week (seven consecutive days, based on controlled permit zones operating times).
 You cannot save or carry over hours which are not used, nor can you transfer permit permission to a different vehicle after the voucher has been activated.

 When purchasing visitors vouches please ensure that they are activated for each session.